-The Tier I RBSL Table values are referred to as Risk-Based Screening Levels (RBSLs) since they are to be used to screen sites for hydrocarbon impacts using a limited amount of professional expertise.
-The Tier I RBSLs for Version 3 (Appendix 3) were calculated with the Atlantic RBCA Version 3 Tool Kit using the Atlantic RBCA Version 3 Default Parameters in Appendix 5.
+The Tier I RBSL Table values can be used to screen sites for petroleum hydrocarbon impacts using a limited amount of professional expertise.
+The Tier I RBSLs for Version 3.1 (Appendix 4) were calculated with the Atlantic RBCA Version 3.2.2 Tool Kit using the Atlantic RBCA Version 3.1 Default Parameters in Appendix 5.
 These default parameters are typical of many sites in Atlantic Canada, are consistent with most CCME CWS (2008) assumptions, and are conservative and applicable for most locations.
 Tier I RBSLs are specific to the type of land use (i.e., agricultural, residential, commercial or industrial).
-Note that the guidelines developed using the Atlantic RBCA Tool Kit, including the Tier I RBSLs, are based on the protection of human health and do not address potential ecological concerns.
+Note that the guidelines developed using the Atlantic RBCA Tool Kit Version 3.2.2, including the Tier I RBSLs for PHCs, are based on the protection of human health and do not address potential ecological concerns.